-First off, you’re going to need a pattern, with the above advise, we should pick a small element to start.
-You then need to work out which colors are in that element based off the pattern.
-I’ve picked a bonsai tree with red leaves; and we’ll change them to green.
+First off, you’re going to need a pattern, with the above advice, we should pick a small element to start.
+You then need to work out which colors are in that element based on the pattern.
+I’ve picked a bonsai tree with red leaves, and we’ll change them to green.

 NOTE: The colors you are looking at might be used elsewhere in the pattern, so you may stitch need them to finish your cross stitch.

 The Color Card

 The next step is to pull up your color card.
 Ideally, you should have one of thread example color cards, however, you can use printed ones if you must.
 We have both the new DMC color card and the Anchor color card as a free download to look at.
 If you plan to do this a lot, we would STRONGLY suggest you get a thread example one, and we’ll be going over why why you need a color card in a few weeks.

 The next step is to pick your specific shades.
 In our red bonsai tree, we’ve picked out the 5 shades of red, and we’ve arranged the up in order.
 This means we can see they are a simple run of dark red to light red.

 Pick the new shades

 This is where we finally get to pick the shades we’ll be using, but the hard work has already been done.
 As we know its a run of 5 reds, we’ll need a run of 5 greens.
 On the DMC color card, the best options are on lines 10 and 11.
 Honestly, you could pick any 5 greens, however, each run looks slightly different.
 Those on line 10 look darker, so it might be best for oily leaves.
 We picked the first run of greens on like 11 as we have those in our collection.